AdobeDocs/adobeio-console/projects-empty.md

 ## Delete project

 You can delete a project from the project overview screen by selecting **Delete project** in the top-right corner.
-In order to confirm that you wish to delete the project, you must type the project name exactly as shown in the top-left corner of the overview (in this example, *Project 12*).
+In order to confirm that you wish to delete the project, you must type the project name exactly as shown in the top-left corner of the overview (in this example, *"Project 12"* without quotation marks).
 Once the project name has been entered, select **Delete project** to delete the project.

 Once the project has been deleted, you are returned to the project list and an alert appears confirming that the project has been successfully deleted.